slipstream/SlipStream/README.md

 is the easiest way to get started.
 To do so, navigate to the [server configuration page](http://localhost:8080/configuration) and define a cloud connector instance in the SlipStream Basics section:
 ```
-dummy:com.sixsq.slipstream.connector.local.LocalConnector
+test-cloud:local
 ```
+You must be logged in with an administrator account to do this.
+The value of this field has the form "name1:connector1,name2:connector2";
+multiple instances of a single connector are permitted.
+If the name isn't given, it defaults to the connector name.

-For other cloud connector configuration, check our [blog](http://sixsq.com/blog/index.html).
+For configuration of other cloud connectors, check our [blog](http://sixsq.com/blog/index.html).

 ## Load default modules

-The client module includes examples that can be loaded.
+The client module includes examples from the tutorial that can be loaded.
 ```
 $ cd ../../SlipStreamClient/client/src/main/python
 $ ./ss-module-upload.py --endpoint http://localhost:8080 -u test -p tesTtesT ../resources/doc/*
 ```

-Here we are using the default password of the test account.
-It's a good idea to change these!
+Change the username and password to an existing (preferably non-administrator) account.

-You now only need to configure the cloud parameters of a user, say test.
-And add the cloud ids to the native images (e.g. Ubuntu, CentOS) you just create.
+You now only need to configure the cloud parameters of a user (e.g. "test").
+And add the cloud IDs to the native images (e.g. Ubuntu, CentOS) you just created.

 That's it!!

+# Learn More

 To learn more, we invite you to have a look at the [documentation][ss-docs].
 We find particularly useful the [User Guide and Tutorial][ss-tutorial] and [Administrator Manual][ss-admin].

-You can also check [YouTube channel][ss-youtube] for tutorials, feature demonstrations and tip & tricks.
+You can also check [YouTube channel][ss-youtube] for tutorials, feature demonstrations and tips & tricks.

 # License and copyright